-Emerging digital health products can't break through to their hospital, pharma, or payer market unless they demonstrate compliance and security credibility from Day 1.
+Emerging digital products can't break through to their enterprise customers unless they demonstrate compliance and security credibility from Day 1.
 Compliance is central to the business model.

 Datica solves your problem

-The Datica Platform is a prescriptive way for any healthcare technology team to manage compliance on the cloud, giving healthcare the assurances it needs to adopt the benefits of the cloud.
+With Datica, any technology team can manage compliance on the cloud, giving organizations the assurances they need to adopt the benefits of the cloud.

 Datica is HITRUST CSF Certified.